mendix/docs/content/appstore/general/sell.md

 **This how-to will teach you how to do the following:**

-* Join the Marketplace Vendor Program
+* Join the Mendix Vendor Program
 * Make your component ready to sell on the Marketplace
 * Complete specific tasks before you submit, as you submit, and after you submit your component to the Mendix Marketplace

-## 2 Becoming a Marketplace Vendor {#vendor}
+## 2 Becoming a Mendix Vendor {#vendor}

-The [Mendix Marketplace Vendor Program](https://www.mendix.com/marketplace-vendor-program/) includes opportunities for a variety of types of partners (for example, ISVs, Strategic Alliance Partners).
-ISVs and Marketplace Vendors are not mutually exclusive, because an ISV may also be a Marketplace Vendor, and a Marketplace Vendor may or may not be an ISV.
+The [Mendix Vendor Program](https://www.mendix.com/marketplace-vendor-program/) includes opportunities for a variety of types of partners (for example, ISVs, Strategic Alliance Partners).
+ISVs and Mendix Vendors are not mutually exclusive, because an ISV may also be a Mendix Vendor, and a Mendix Vendor may or may not be an ISV.
 If you have a component (or collection of components) that solves a customer business problem, you should explore the Mendix ISV program for details on how to qualify to become an ISV and what solutions are relevant for the program.

 Whether you are supplying a component as an individual with your own business or you are acting on behalf of your organization, you will be in great company by joining the Mendix Vendor Program.
 We only need some key information from you before you are ready to offer your product through the Mendix Marketplace.
 Mendix will work with you throughout the application process to make your submission experience as simple as possible.

 ### 2.1 Prerequisites

-Before you become a Marketplace Vendor, there are a few prerequisites to take care of.
-For paid components, whether you are an individual supplier with your own business or you are supplying on behalf of your company, you need a [Mendix Platform account](https://signup.mendix.com/) before you can create a Marketplace Vendor account.
+Before you become a Mendix Vendor, there are a few prerequisites to take care of.
+For paid components, whether you are an individual supplier with your own business or you are supplying on behalf of your company, you need a [Mendix Platform account](https://signup.mendix.com/) before you can create a Mendix Vendor account.

 In addition to defining the business case for your component (including how it will be licensed, priced, and supported), make sure you meet the export control requirements for your product.
 We know export control can be confusing, so if you are unclear on what you need to do, contact Mendix at *DIS_AppServices_Supplier_Team@mendix.com*.

-### 2.2 Applying to the Marketplace Vendor Program
+### 2.2 Applying to the Mendix Vendor Program

-Whether you are an individual component supplier with your own business or you are supplying a component on behalf of your company, you need to [apply to the Marketplace Vendor Program](https://www.mendix.com/marketplace-vendor-program/#contactForm).
+Whether you are an individual component supplier with your own business or you are supplying a component on behalf of your company, you need to [apply to the Mendix Vendor Program](https://www.mendix.com/marketplace-vendor-program/#contactForm).

-Since your Marketplace Vendor account will be associated with your Mendix ID, make sure you have a [Mendix Platform account](https://signup.mendix.com/).
+Since your Mendix Vendor account will be associated with your Mendix ID, make sure you have a [Mendix Platform account](https://signup.mendix.com/).

 When applying to the program, you will be asked for basic information, including your legal name and address.
 This information is used to check whether you want to sell your component or offer it for free.